pawarherschel/UniOfAaltoInterviewSlides/slides.typ

 ]

 == Brainfuck Compiler with Cranelift <ngd:bf>
-#speaker-note[
+#pdfpc.speaker-note(
+  plain-text[
     The only reason this exists is because I wanted to use cranelift and compile code to native.

     Aside from creating for the sake of creating, I wanted to have some experience with compilers as I was going to attend a meetup in Banglore hosted by Bosch.
 One of their lead engineers is creating a the RISC-V compilation target for Cranelift.

     I shared my experience of C++ with him and It was validating to hear that he shared a similar experience.
-]
+  ].trim(),
+)
 === Key Points
 - Wanted to learn how to make frontend for a language
 - Used a language known for it's small compiler frontend footprint